pombase/canto/documentation/canto.md

 - https://github.com/pombase/canto/archive/master.zip
 - https://github.com/pombase/canto/archive/master.tar.gz

+Note after unpacking, you'll have a directory called `canto-master`.
+The text below assumes `canto` so:

+    mv canto-master canto

 # Canto in a Virtual machine
 Canto can be tested in a virtual machine using [VirtualBox](http://www.virtualbox.org) and